Posted online in September. “Goals for the next 7 weeks.

 Final round got me on the water for four rounds.
 On one particular day I moved seven fish all on a major but couldn’t get even one to bite.
 Over this time I managed just two fish yet amazingly… they were both giants!

 The second and third biggest fish this season, a couple days apart on two different waterbodies, running entirely different programs did these two fish bite.
 One had such exceptional girth that she pushed over forty pounds, the other didn’t receive the same time for a full measure.
 What had me ecstatic with the daytime girl was the fact it was caught on one of my flies.
 A build I had put away some time ago despite having follows in its past, a little modification the morning before heading out and whammo!
-And the nighttime fish, well that was rod-in-hand crank trolling that I had been working all day and.
-Playing a focused and tight horizontal and vertical game along the weed edges when she hit I got to feel that feel only a tiller troller who holds a rod for those muskies gets to experience.
+And the nighttime fish, well that was rod-in-hand crank trolling that I had been working at all day, playing a focused and tight horizontal and vertical game along the weed edges.
+When she hit I got to feel that feel only a tiller troller who holds the rod for those muskies gets to experience.
 The jarring load of a giant suddenly turning your upper body toward her, as she tries to rip the mojo from your grasp.
 Zzzzt zzzzt zzzzt and we’re instantly both jacked up together!!!

 .